Co-funded by the

 Applicants will receive confirmation that the application has been received.
 The applications will be evaluated by the WACOMA Consortium Academic Board- Applicants will be informed about the acceptance of their candidature and funding by the Erasmus Mundus Joint Master Degree programme as soon as possible, no later than 16 July 2018.

-ENVIRONMENTAL ECONOMICS AND RISK MANAGEMENT IN COASTAL POLICY
+Topic: ENVIRONMENTAL ECONOMICS AND RISK MANAGEMENT IN COASTAL POLICY